autoplot/documentation/javadoc/org/das2/event/ZoomPanMouseModule.md

-# org.das2.event.ZoomPanMouseModuleProvide navigation similar to Google Maps, where drag events result a pan on the axes, and mouse wheel events
+# org.das2.event.ZoomPanMouseModule

- are zoom in and zoom out.
+Provide navigation similar to Google Maps, where drag events result a pan on the axes, and mouse wheel events are zoom in and zoom out.
 This is typically attached to the middle mouse button.

-ZoomPanMouseModule( org.das2.graph.DasCanvasComponent parent, org.das2.graph.DasAxis horizontalAxis, org.das2.graph.DasAxis verticalAxis )
+# ZoomPanMouseModule( org.das2.graph.DasCanvasComponent parent, org.das2.graph.DasAxis horizontalAxis, org.das2.graph.DasAxis verticalAxis )
 Creates a new instance of ZoomPanMouseModule

 ***